April 1, 2019

 The natural wooden bristles of bamboo brushes are less damaging to hair ends than those of plastic brushes.
 They also evenly distribute your hair's natural oils and reduce the static effect of scarves during cold weather.

-It's best to rely on natural shampoos for beautiful healthy hair as well as peace of mind.
+It's best to rely on shampoos with naturally sourced ingredients for beautiful healthy hair as well as peace of mind.
 Will you try any of these handy little tips?
-To help you find the ideal natural hair care routine, we’ve also created a 7-questions quiz to help you find the right products.
+To help you find the ideal naturally sourced ingredients hair care routine, we’ve also created a 7-questions quiz to help you find the right products.
 Take the test!

 *According to EWG